Feyerabend/cc/ch08/addition/model/README.md

 **Gottlob Frege** (1879, *Begriffsschrift*) introduced the quantifier notation that made modern predicate logic possible.
 For the first time, sentences like "every natural number has a successor" could be expressed in a formal language with the full apparatus of universal and existential quantification.
-Frege's aim was to show that arithmetic was reducible to logic — logicism.
+Frege's aim was to show that arithmetic was reducible to logic--logicism.
 Russell's paradox (1902) undermined the specific system, but the formal machinery survived.

 **David Hilbert** responded to the foundational crisis with formalism: mathematics should be